mcc-us/mcc-us.github.io.bkup/_posts/2024-01-29-trial-bal-v-bal-sheet.md

 tags: reporting
 ---

-Q. what is the difference between a trial balance and a balance sheet?
+Q. What is the difference between a trial balance and a balance sheet?

 Here's some key differences: